streamlineddesigns/The-Autonomous-Gaming-Studio/Readme.md

 ---

 ## How to Get Involved / Contribute
-We are mapping out foundational schema structures, state machines, and open source SDK modules to help indies deploy this architecture without relying on massive, expensive enterprise corporate tools.
+We are mapping out foundational schema structures & open source SDK modules to help indies deploy this architecture without relying on massive, expensive enterprise corporate tools.